What is Empliciti?

 Lenalidomide (Revlimid) is available only under a special program.
 You must be registered in the program and understand the risks and benefits of taking this medicine.

-Do not use Empliciti with lenalidomide if you are pregnant, or if you are a man and your sexual partner is pregnant.
+Do not use Empliciti with lenalidomide or pomalidomide if you are pregnant, or if you are a man and your sexual partner is pregnant.
 You will be required to use birth control to prevent pregnancy before, during, and shortly after treatment with these medicines.

 Before taking this medicine